Poster Competition

 • Convey in a clear way how the project came about.

-• Explain how the findings will advance research in the area of study and how they are relevant to this year’s theme of “Plants in a changing world”.
+• Explain how the findings will advance research in the area of study and how they are relevant to this year’s theme of “The science of plant resilience and adaptation.

 Poster Appearance or Clarity